daikichidaze/amivoice-caller/README.md

 3. **Creating a Multi-Part Request**: Prepares a multi-part/form-data request with the converted MP3 file and the loaded API key.
 4. **Sending the Request**: Uploads the file to the API endpoint and handles the response.
 5. **Saving the Response**: The API response is saved to `response.txt` in the same directory for further inspection.

-## License

-Specify your license here or indicate if the project is open-source.

----

-Remember to replace `https://your-repository-url.git` with the actual URL of your repository and adjust any specific details about how your module works or any additional configurations required.